 Updates to Manitowoc’s factories are leading to greater efficiencies and quicker turnarounds for Grove rough-terrain cranes.

-To kick off its factory update and operational improvement exercise at Shady Grove, Manitowoc held a series of Kaizen events to analyze what areas it could best improve.
+To kick off its factory update and operational improvement exercise at Shady Grove, Manitowoc held a series of Kaizens to analyze what areas it could best improve.
 This led the company to identify processes, production and testing operations as key areas to enhance.

 “The goal is to eliminate waste in operational and administrative capacities, while also enhancing our focus on delivering the highest-quality, customer-driven products,” said Mike Reed, value stream director for Mobile Hydraulic Cranes.